cmpct/cmpctircd-perl/README.md

 About
 -----
-The aim of this project is to provide a stable, fast, and *modern* ircd.
+The aim of this project was to provide a stable, fast, and *modern* ircd.

 Status
 -----